huBioinfo/CytoCommunity/README.md

 conda create --name <env_name> --file requirements.txt
 ```

+Note that you have to execute the command in the parent directory of the .yml or .txt file.

 2. You can also install the requirements directly in a new conda environment via:

 ```